 12.8.1.
 Committee is required to have necessary and appropriate equipment in the arena to prepare the ground for the barrel race (i.e., tractor, water conveyance and ground implement.)
 When possible, the ground should be prepared immediately before the barrel race, so it is consistent throughout the event.
 REFER TO RULE 12.8.6.
-It is recommended that committees drag after half the number of contestants the rodeo is approved and set up for.
+All rodeos will be required to drag after half the number of contestants the rodeo is set up for or hand rake after every contestant.
+Rodeos that drug at half previously, must continue to drag at half and do not have the option to only hand rake.

-12.8.2.
+- 12.8.2.
 If a rodeo is approved and set up for ten (10) runs, the ground must be worked after ten (10).
 If a rodeo is approved and set up for twelve (12) runs, the ground must be worked after twelve (12) runs.
-In both instances, turn- outs and releases must be included in the count.
+In both instances, turn-outs, releases, and moves must be included in the count. - 12.8.2.1.

-12.8.2.1.
 Should a committee wish to provide additional drags beyond what is required by rule 12.8.2, they must decide to do so prior to the start of competition and must notify the judges, Circuit Director and WPRA office.
 The ground throughout the barrel pattern must be dragged after the same number of contestants for all slacks and performances.
 Committee shall post written notice of additional drags in the same manner and location that other ground rules are posted.
-Depending on timing, the additional drags may not be reflected in the ground rules for the rodeo on wpra.com.
+Depending on timing, the additional drags may not be reflected in the ground rules for the rodeo on wpra.com. - 12.8.2.1.1.

-12.8.2.1.1.
 If a committee drags after half the number of contestants a rodeo is set up for, they will be allowed to remove the notified turnouts and releases from the draw and move the remaining contestants up to fill those positions condensing the drag.
+Nonnotified turn outs remain in the draw and count as a run.
 Should they choose to condense the drag, it must be listed in the ground rules for the rodeo prior to entries closing or they will not have the option to remove the notified turnouts and releases from the draw and condense the drag.
 After the turnout deadline, the secretary will post at the rodeo office the new dragging positions with the notified turnouts and releases removed from the draw.
-Any notified turnouts who reverse their turnout per rule 10.8.8, will run at the end of their performance or slack with no additional dragging for them.
+Any notified turnouts who reverse their turnout per rule 10.8.8. will run at the end of their performance or slack with no additional dragging for them.